Bauhaus-InfAR/bauhaus_research_skills_23/content/_index.md

 title: Research Skills for IUDD
 ---

 The aim of this course is to give you a broad conceptual understanding of how scientific knowledge is developed and to familiarise you with the main methods used in (mainly quantitative) scientific research.
-The purpose is to equip you with the tools you will need to develop, conduct, and communicate your own research as part of your Masters dissertation.
+The purpose is to equip you with the tools you will need to develop, conduct, and communicate your own research as part of your Masters thesis.

 <details id="course-plan-container">
 <summary>More specifically, we will look at the following topics:</summary>